tt-isv-org/scc/article-intro/README.md

 ## How do SCCs work?

-Similar to the way that RBAC resources control user access, administrators can use SCCs to control permissions for pods.
+Similar to the way that role-based access control (RBAC) resources control user access, administrators can use SCCs to control permissions for pods.

 Each Openshift cluster contains 8 default SCCs, each specifying a set of allowed capabilities:

-* **restricted** -  denies access to all host features and requires pods to be run with a UID, and SELinux context that are allocated to the namespace.
+* **restricted** -  denies access to all host features and requires pods to be run with a user ID (UID), and SELinux context that are allocated to the namespace.
-* **anyuid** - same as restricted, but allows users to run with any UID and GID.
+* **anyuid** - same as restricted, but allows users to run with any UID and group ID (GID).
 * **hostaccess** - allows access to all host namespaces but still requires pods to be run with a UID and SELinux context that are allocated to the namespace.
 * **hostmount-anyuid** - provides all the features of the restricted SCC but allows host mounts and any UID by a pod.
 This is primarily used by the persistent volume recycler.
 * **hostnetwork** - allows using host networking and host ports but still requires pods to be run with a UID and SELinux context that are allocated to the namespace.